tlourey/tlourey.github.io/_posts/2025-01-18-ms-sentinel-syslog-and-cef.md

 ## Summary

-So we haven't worked out the syslog part (yet) but we can keep trying.
+So we haven't worked out the syslog part (yet) but we're making progress.
 Some reading indicates that Syslog-NG may be able to modify messages before being processed which may be a better way to attack the problem but I haven't looked into that yet.

 Some of the problem may be the choice of USER/LOG_USER facility level (where I had the choice) and a lack of common usages or lack of understanding the intent of specific facility levels.
 I get the *feeling* USER/LOG_USER is a dumping ground.
 My goal of just ignoring the facility level and only forwarding CEF messages should have taken care of this but the Rsyslog config didn't work.

+> [!NOTE] "No SYSLOG, No Cry"
+> Another reminder that in **this** scenario i'm **not** sending SYSLOG messages into Sentinel.
+That can be done but wasn't the point of this post.
+However some of the steps and/or thinking may still be useful.

 Here are the takeaways:

-* Use DCR KQL Transforms to reduce noise being imported
+* Use DCR KQL Transforms to reduce noise being imported.
-* Consider adjusting rsyslog.d conf for Azure Monitoring Agent better than I did (since my edits are not yet working)
+* Consider adjusting rsyslog.d conf for Azure Monitoring Agent better than I did (since my edits are not yet working).
-* Learn facilities (and their history & usage in your Distribution), syslog and the log files and how they work and more importantly, interact
+* Learn SYSLOG, SYSLOG facilities (and their history & usage in your Distribution), the log files and how they work and more importantly, interact.
-* Spend more time designing / planning your syslog setup.
+* Spend more time designing / planning your syslog setup and config.

 ## References